rwxrob/zet/20210909140020/README.md

 It gets better.

-**Minikube includes a full FOSS-compliant Docker** (including the `docker` command.
+**Minikube includes a full FOSS-compliant Docker** (including the `docker` command).
 That's right, it has *everything* Docker Desktop includes but also allows you to swap out the container engine later to something else if you don't want Docker (and many no longer do).
 And Minikube is 100% open source under the CNCF Kubernetes umbrella, meaning it will never